Darius Olaru

-Darius Dumitru Olaru (/ro/; born 3 March 1998) is a Romanian professional footballer who plays as a midfielder for Liga I club FCSB, which he captains, and the Romania national team.
+Darius Dumitru Olaru (/ro/; born 3 March 1998) is a Romanian professional footballer who plays as a midfielder for Belgian Pro League club Union Saint-Gilloise and the Romania national team.

 After starting out at his hometown side Gaz Metan Mediaș, for which he amassed over 100 appearances in the Romanian top flight, Olaru transferred to FCSB in 2020.
 He won the Cupa României in his first season at the club, and claimed back-to-back national titles in the 2023–24 and 2024–25 campaigns.
+In 2026, Olaru moved abroad for the first time to Belgian side Union Saint-Gilloise.

 Internationally, Olaru represented the Romania under-21 team in two editions of the UEFA European Championship, in 2019 and 2021.
-He then made his full debut for the country in June 2021, in a 1–2 friendly loss to Georgia, and was selected in the squad for Euro 2024, where they reached the round of 16.
+He then made his full debut for the country in June 2021, and was selected in the squad for Euro 2024, where they reached the round of 16.

 Club career

 Gaz Metan Mediaș

 Olaru made his senior debut for Gaz Metan Mediaș on 29 August 2015, appearing in a 2–1 away win over UTA Arad in the second division.
 He amassed twelve games and scored two goals during the campaign, as his hometown club returned to the Liga I after only one year of absence.

 Olaru recorded his debut in the latter competition on 19 September 2016, in a 2–0 victory against defending champions Astra Giurgiu.
 On 23 May 2017, he scored his first league goal from the penalty spot in a 3–0 defeat of Concordia Chiajna.